Norfolk status Common on grassland, uncut road verges, embankments, woodland and marshes.

-Norfolk status Very similar to Five-spot Burnet (trifolii) and can sometimes not be possible with one individual.
-To be safe, the population itself should be studied with foodplant and flight times noted if possible.
+Very similar to Five-spot Burnet (Z. trifolii) and extremely difficult to identify as adults either in the field or under the microscope.
+The population itself should be studied with foodplant and flight times noted.
 It should then be apparent as to the identity of the population.
 Even then more than one species may be present so extra care should be taken.

-Middle pair of spots tend to not merge as in trifolii but variation can occur, apex of forewing more pointed and black terminal band on hindwing narrower.
+Middle pair of spots tend to not merge as in trifolii but variation can occur.
+The apex of forewing more pointed and black terminal band on hindwing narrower.

 Rare aberration in which the usual black ground colour etc. is replaced by a beautiful chocolate violet-grey colouration, observed at Sheringham in 2009.

 Best recorded as larvae where the comparatively long hairs on the caterpillars are diagnostic.